ibm-cloud-docs/vmwaresolutions/archiref/fortigate/design.md

 * Network peering between your private environment (including your NSX edges and networks) and external environments (such as your on–premises networks).
 * Advanced firewall services such as VPN and IPS for these networks.

-In Figure 1, this topology is illustrated by the "FortiGate-VM Edge" component.
+In the previous figure, this topology is illustrated by the FortiGate-VM Edge component.

 ### Virtual firewall appliance
 {: #fortigate-design-topologies-virtual-firewall}